loveaffair69/loveaffair/README.md

 # Love Affair
 ## Mission
-The goal of the Love Affair event series is to create a safe and positive party environment to foster a collaborative and creative community of likeminded individuals with an interest in music, art, dance, and fashion.
-Love Affair incorporates live performances, DJs, video projections, dance, costumes and installations, while working collaboratively with organizations within the community to raise interest, awareness, and support to affect direct change within our community.
+Love Affair is an open source event series that aims to foster a community with an interest in technology, art, music, dance, and fashion.
+Through  By working alongside local organizations we will raise interest, awareness, and support while building relationships and bridging social divide to provide each other an outlet for self expression.
+We are commited to transparency, inclusivity, and open collaboration

+## What does it mean to be inclusive?

+Inclusiveness within an idea of what the party should be, exclusive outside of that

+main event pages on github, poster, policy etc.